Adjusting to Life Without Your Partner

 Moving on is a very difficult process, but eventually the grief will lessen and you will adjust to a new way of life.
 Losing a partner and the grief that follows can often serve as a catalyst for personal growth.
 Coping with this loss can open new friendships, support groups and resources for emotional healing.
 Many people find a new purpose in life and new goals as a result of shifting the focus toward their own healing.

 As life returns to normal, the possibility of love may reemerge.
 A reluctance to carry on with this aspect of life is common, as we may feel that no one can ever replace those we have lost.
 Someone we have shared so much of ourselves with, in truth, can never be replaced; they will forever remain a part of us.
 There should be no feelings of guilt attached to new relationships.
 In fact, many agree the best way to honor a loved one who died, is to live a life full of friendship and new love.

-Many bereaved spouses find adjusting to life without a partner becomes easier if they talk to others in the same situation.
-Both Hospice of Emanuel (Turlock) and Community Hospice (Modesto) offer free loss of spouse support groups and counseling.
-These resources are excellent opportunities for a husband or wife grieving the loss of their loved one to move onward in the understanding company of others.
+Many bereaved find adjusting to life without a partner becomes easier if they talk to others in the same situation.
+CovenantCare Hospice (Turlock), Community Hospice (Modesto) and Hinds Hospice (Merced) offer free loss of spouse support groups and counseling.
+These resources are excellent opportunities for a husband, wife or significant other grieving the loss of their loved one to move onward in the understanding company of others.